paxport/mds-example-webhook/README.md

 6. Orders will get passed to the *PersistTransactionsHandler* which will parse the JSON, pull out the supplier transaction and child items
 7. Each supplier transaction will result in an insert or update of the *mds.supplier_transactions* table
 8. Each transaction item will result in an insert or update of the *mds.transaction_items* table
+9. You can see the structure of the database tables at the bottom of this page

 ## Dev/Test